USNavalResearchLaboratory/turboWAVE/docs/ref-geometry.rst

 		Shared directives: see :ref:`shared-geometry`

-		.. py:function:: bounds = ( x0 , x1 , y0 , y1 , z0 , z1 )
+		.. py:function:: size = ( x, y, z )

-			Defines the limits of the bounding rectangular box.
-This implies a translation transformation, so **ordering with respect to other transformations matters**.
+			Defines a box in which the ellipsoid is bounded.

 .. py:function:: new region cylinder <name> { <directives> }